-In this lesson, students choose temperature data to graph in order to explore the relationship between maximum and minimum New Jersey temperatures over time.
+In this lesson, students graph data to explore the relationship between maximum and minimum New Jersey temperatures over time.

 Step 1 - Inquire: Students interact with two data tables showing maximum and minimum average temperatures in New Jersey.

 Step 2 - Investigate: Students choose data to graph both max and min temperatures over time and discuss their findings.

 Step 3 - Inspire: Students watch a video showing the current effects of temperature in New Jersey and explore the connection between the video’s information and their graph.

 This lesson can be used in any math class.

 Students are given voice and choice in this lesson.

 Students learn to apply real-world data from a table into a comparable graph.

 Students explore the connection between data, graphs, and current effects.

 Students should have a basic understanding of average and how it is calculated.